m03sta/Visualisation_fractales/README.md

 User can choose between three resolution: low (640x480), middle (1024x768), and high (2048x1536).
 Each influences the time of computation.
 Fractals image format is 4:3.

-User can choose amoung all available matplotlib colormaps.
+User can choose among all available matplotlib colormaps.

 User can zoom in and out by using buttons (+/-0.5 zoom), or directly by entering the desired zoom value.